CALI (Computer Assisted Legal Education) Lessons

 It is most likely that OIRA and its role in the rulemaking process will continue to be a hotly discussed topic for some time.

-Head of Information Services & Assistant Law Librarian
+Assistant Director - Information Services & Assistant Law Librarian

 US and International Legal Research; Corporate, Securities and Banking Research; Instructional Technology; Open Source; and Competitive Intelligence